datlife/behavioral-cloning/README.md

 -------------------------------------------
 ### 1.1 Network Architecture Considerations

 My appoarch is to try to minimize the amount of parameters low while retaining the accuracy as high as possible.
 Many suggests to use [NVIDIA End-to-End Learning For Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) since it is provenly well-suited for this problem.
-However, I wanted to explore something new.
+However, I want to explore something new.

 The input of this problem is temporal input.
 Recurrent Neural Network actually should be applied to this problem.
 In fact, the [winner](https://github.com/udacity/self-driving-car/tree/master/challenges/challenge-2) of the Udacity Challenge 2 used an LSTM + CNN to train his model.
 I tried to implemented it in `DatNet.py`, however, it was hard to train or I might not know how to train it properly yet.
 On theory, this should work better than a Convolutional Neural Networks.